datalad/blog/content/posts/forgejo-aneksajo/index.md

 documents problems and opportunities.
 But does it work?
 Absolutely!

-After this first test, I will definitely keep using it at home, and will look into further adoption at work, and making sure that DataLad works well with Forgejo-aneksajo!
+After this first test, I will definitely keep using it at home, and will look into further adoption at work, and making sure that DataLad continues to work well with Forgejo-aneksajo!